-Thanksgiving Day 2020: Thanksgiving Dinner Prayer Examples.
-This year Thanksgiving Day 2019 will be celebrated on Thursday, November 26 in USA.
+Thanksgiving Day 2021: Thanksgiving Dinner Prayer Examples.
+This year Thanksgiving Day 2021 is celebrated on Thursday, November 25 in USA.
 Thanksgiving is one of the most widely celebrated holidays in American culture; and while the meaning is in the name, there are actually many people who do not know what it truly means to give thanks.

 Thanksgiving is about more than having an extravagant feast or watching football or keeping up a family tradition.
 Thanksgiving is about giving glory and praise to the one who is responsible for the many blessings in our lives – God.

 And so, the most important part of the day is not turkey or pumpkin pie or even family; it’s prayer.
 So what makes prayer so important?
 And what things should you include in your Thanksgiving dinner prayer?

 “Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”
 (1 Thessalonians 5:18)

 James 1:17 says, “Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.”
 Here in America, we are truly blessed beyond what we deserve.
 We are blessed with life’s necessities – food, water, shelter, clothing – and so much more, including the freedom to travel and gather with our families on Thanksgiving Day.

 We did nothing to earn these things; rather, it is the gift of God, out of the riches of His love toward us.
 We could never run out of reasons to thank Him.
 There are countless verses throughout the Bible that speak about giving thanks to God, especially in the book of Psalms.